SunOner/sunone_aimbot/README.md

 ## Overview

 YOLOv8 Aimbot is an AI-powered aim bot for first-person shooter games.
 It leverages the YOLOv8 model, PyTorch, and various other tools to automatically target and aim at enemies within the game.
-The AI model has been trained on more than 9,000 images from popular first-person shooter games like Warface, Destiny 2, and Battlefield 2042.
+The AI model has been trained on more than 17,000 images from popular first-person shooter games like Warface, Destiny 2, Battlefield 2042, CS:GO and CS2.

 ## Requirements